vyyytenis/eval-task-abstract/README.md

             {
             "userId": 1,
             "channel": "email",
-            "content": "email to fail and go to dummy to retry", "receiver": "somenew@gmail.com"
+            "content": "email to fail and go to dummy to retry, dummy will fail or pass randomly", "receiver": "somenew@gmail.com"
             },
             {
             "userId": 1,
             "channel": "push",
-            "content": "Example of nojn existing channel",
+            "content": "Example of none existing channel",
             "receiver": "123456"
             }
         ]